Overview

 This week was my first step from general electronics understanding into project-specific system design.
 The assignment included two linked directions: observing the real output of an embedded microcontroller with lab equipment, and designing an embedded electronics system for my final project.

-My final project is a companion robot, so instead of designing a generic example board, I used this week to define the first practical version of the robot control system.
-The goal was not to complete the entire final hardware stack at once, but to build a realistic and manufacturable control board that could become the foundation of the project.
+My final project is an AI companion robot, so instead of designing a generic example board, I used this week to define the first practical version of the robot’s control system.
+The goal was not to complete the entire hardware stack at once, but to create a realistic and manufacturable embedded control board that could become the foundation of the robot’s physical interaction layer.

 Group Assignment